"no matter how busy my parents were, they always made it a point to celebrate special occasions together." —Lucie Arnaz

 This is a video from youtube- the last part of the episode.

-“Lucy is enceinte" is my favorite episode.
+“Lucy is enceinte"is my favorite episode.
 Because the emotions are so real, it’s so touching.

+The episode is about that when Lucy learns that she's going to have a baby, she tries to find the right way to tell this to Ricky.
+Lucy was five months pregnant at the time this episode was filmed.
 The CBS broadcast standards refused to allow the word "pregnant" to be uttered by any of the characters, so they said that Lucy was "expecting" instead.
 While this episode title uses "enceinte", the French word for "pregnant", the following episode uses the forbidden word in its title.

 They were so happy with their first baby, they had to wait so long.
 Because Lucy had 3 miscarriages before Lucie was born.
 But now 1,5 years later they blest with a second child, they thought that would never happened.